 ltem

 Copy of full text of CITES-relevant legislation if changed Enclosed

 Web link(s) Not available

-Previously provided \boxtimes
+Previously provided $\boxtimes$

-Please list any materials annexed to the report, e.g. fee schedules Notification No.70/2020 and No.690/2020 , awareness raising mate erials, etc:
+Please list any materials annexed to the report, e.g. fee schedules , awareness raising mater ials, etc:

-Have any constraints to implementation of the Convention arisen in n Yes \boxtimes
+Have any constraints to implementation of the Convention arisen in n Yes

 your country requiring attention or assistance?
-No
+No $\boxtimes$

 No Information

-If 'Yes', please describe the constraint and the type of attention or a like to enhance participation in CITES related events such as train the Convention.
+If 'Yes', please describe the constraint and the type of attention or a assistance that is required I.

-Are there examples of good practice you would like to share with c other Yes
+Are there examples of good practice you would like to share with o other Yes

 Parties?
 No

-No Information \boxtimes
+No Information $\boxtimes$

 If 'Yes' please provide details / links:

 How could this report format be improved?